aws-samples/eks-workshop-v2/website/docs/fundamentals/storage/efs/efs-csi-driver.md

 Events:                <none>
 ```

 Now that we have a better understanding of EKS StorageClass and EFS CSI driver.
-On the next page, we will focus on modifying the asset microservice to leverage the EFS `StorageClass` using Kubernetes dynamic volume provisioning and a PersistentVolume to store the product images.
+On the next page, we'll focus on modifying the asset microservice to leverage the EFS `StorageClass` using Kubernetes dynamic volume provisioning and a PersistentVolume to store the product images.